Damping-Diffusion-Noise Interactions in the Stochastic Camassa-Holm Equation: Background, main results and remarks

-\begin{rem} In Theorem \ref{Thm: global 1}, when $\sum_{k=1}^\infty h_k(t,u)$ grows linearly in $u$, we can strengthen \eqref{blow-up criterion-1} to a weaker criterion involving $\int_{0}^{t} \|\partial_x u(t')\|_{L^{\infty}} \, \mathrm{d}t'$.
-Then, with suitable viscosity in the estimate of the $H^1$ norm, we can control this quantity, leading to global existence and demonstrating how damping affects the decay properties of $\|u(t)\|_{H^1}$.
-Regarding Theorem \ref{Thm: global 2}, global regularity arises from direct estimates on $u(t)$ for all $t$ (via the Lyapunov function; see \eqref{Hs bound V}), rather than relying on a blow-up criterion.
-This estimate allows us to further establish the continuity of the mapping $u_0 \mapsto u(t)$ for all $t$, which is essential in studying the evolution system of measures, a topic which will be discussed in detail in the next remark.
+Then, with suitable viscosity in the estimate of the $H^1$ norm, we can control this quantity, leading to global existence and demonstrating how damping affects the decay properties of $\|u(t)\|_{H^1}$. \item For Theorem~\ref{Thm: global 2}, global regularity follows from direct estimates on $u(t)$ for all $t$ via the Lyapunov function (see \eqref{Hs bound V}).
+Notably, the strategy of employing rapidly growing (It\^o) multiplicative noise to control (potential) blow-up has been established in abstract frameworks for distribution-dependent settings \cite{Ren-Tang-Wang-2024-POTA} and singular stochastic evolution systems \cite{Tang-Wang-2022-arXiv}, with the latter covering stochastic incompressible Navier-Stokes and Euler equations.
+Building on the analysis of large noise in \cite{Tang-Wang-2022-arXiv,Ren-Tang-Wang-2024-POTA}, further examples and advances in long-time behaviour analysis are provided in \cite{Bagnara-Mario-Xu-2025-EJP,Tang-Wang-2024-CCM,Tang-Yang-2023-AIHP,Zhao-Li-Chen-2023-ZAMP,Chen-Miao-Shi-2023-JMP,Karlsen-Tang-Wang-2026-arXiv}.
+In contrast to previous works, in \ref{T2:stability} of Theorem \ref{Thm: global 2}, rapidly growing noise additionally guarantees the continuity of the mapping $u_0 \mapsto u(t)$ for all $t$, a property essential for investigating the evolution system of measures—a topic which will be discussed in detail in the next remark.